100+ datasets found

 Description

-Industrial activities are the greatest energy end-user sector in the United States, reaching a consumption of some 31 quadrillion British thermal units in 2023, followed by the transportation sector.
+Industrial activities are the greatest energy end-user sector in the United States, reaching a consumption of some 31 quadrillion British thermal units in 2024, followed by the transportation sector.
 The U.S. is the second-largest energy consumer in the world, after China.
 Energy source in the United States Consumption of fossil fuels still accounts for the majority of U.S. primary energy consumption.
-The transportation sector and electricity generation are the sectors with the largest fossil fuel consumption in the country, mainly relying on oil-based motor fuels and natural gas, respectively.
-Electricity generation in the United States Although around 60 percent of the electricity generated in the U.S. is derived from natural gas and coal, the use of renewable sources is becoming more common in electricity production, wind the largest increase in wind and solar power.
+The transportation and industrial sectors are the sectors with the largest fossil fuel consumption in the country, the former relying on oil-based motor fuels.
+Electricity generation in the United States Although around 60 percent of the electricity generated in the U.S. is derived from natural gas and coal, the use of renewable sources is becoming more common in electricity production, with the largest increase in wind and solar power.
 These two clean energy resources are projected to generate as much power as natural gas by 2030.

 Share